Narasimha58/ANALYTICS-VIDYA-JOBATHON/README.md

 # ANALYTICS-VIDYA-JOBATHON

-Secured rank of "63" out of 7106 participents user name : anonymousQWRC93
+Secured rank of "63" out of 7106 participants user name : anonymousQWRC93
 with RMSE score of 33.894
 ####Check the link